-Technical Review:
+8. Technical Review

-(Where there is the risk of deviation to the requirements of ECSS-Q-ST-70-11 or a risk of an identified undesirable artefact occurring this is recorded at the end of this section)
+In case there is the risk of deviation to the requirements of the purchase order or a risk of an identified undesirable artefact occurring, this should be recorded in section "Risks identified"

-Please advise the base laminate and prepreg references to be used in fulfilment of this order.
-Is there an extended lead time in procuring these materials?
-Has this combination of materials been utilised on supplier's flight product previously?
+Please advise the base laminate and pre-preg references to be used in fulfilment of this order.
+In case of HDI technology using single ply prepreg or reliable insulation requirements, confirm the base materials for rigid laminates and prepreg are in conformance with IPC-4101E Appendix A. Is there an extended lead time in procuring these materials?
+If so please advise lead time Has this configuration and combination of materials been utilised previously?
 Is the stack-up of materials symmetrical for each pressing cycle?
 How many press cycles lamination - drilling cycles will be required in the manufacture of this design?
-Is the copper weight even on both sides of the laminate?

-Are the copper weights with the range flight products?
-Are there two plies of glass present be laminate and prepreg?
-Where prepreg is intended to be used to backfill vias, is the resin content and board geometry suitable to support this?
-For flex rigid only, is the process open How many flexible laminate layers are Risks identified from the technical review eters requiring control
+Are there two plies of glass present between every conductive layer - laminate and pre-preg?
+Where pre-preg is intended to be used to backfill vias, is the resin content and board geometry suitable to support this?